RossenX/NullDC-BEAR/README.md

 # NullDC-BEAR
 NullDC Netplay Launcher BEAR (Beat Em All Raw)

-A nullDC Launcher and optimizer to ensure easy setup for nullDC(Naomi/Atomidwave) and optimized settings for a smooth gameplay experiance.
+A nullDC ALL-IN-ONE Launcher and optimizer to ensure easy setup for nullDC(Naomi/Atomidwave) and optimized settings for a smooth gameplay experiance.
 Easy setup easy connection, minimal effort maximum performance.